 Ethiopian jazz with The Budos Band performing Yene hassab gwadegna.

-Let’s say a few words about the F-word.
+Let’s say a few words about "fuck."

 Deborah Foster, a Long Island school teacher and Hillary Clinton supporter who was ejected from the Rules & Bylaws Committee meeting on May 31, 2008 shows her bruises.
 Foster and others were shouting "Denver, Denver" when security removed them from the meeting.